2021–22 Galatasaray S.K. (women's football) season

-It is the 2021–22 season of the Women's Football team of Galatasaray Sports Club.
+The 2021–22 season was the first season of the women's football team of Galatasaray Sports Club.

 Overview

 Galatasaray (red/yellow) vs Çaykur Rizespor (white/blue) in the 2021-22 Turkish Women's Football Super League.

 September 2021

 On 18 September 2021, the Galatasaray Women's Football Team was introduced at the event held at Galatasaray High School.
 Before the launch, President Burak Elmas came to class 12 F, where the decision to establish Galatasaray Sports Club was taken, together with Galatasaray High School Manager Murat Develioğlu and signed the founding text of our women's football team.

 Nurcan Çelik was appointed as the Technical Director of Galatasaray Women's Football Team on 24 September 2021.

 October 2021

 Galatasaray Women's Football Team, which was founded at Galatasaray High School and will be among the teams that will compete in the Super League this year, stepped into Florya Metin Oktay Facilities for the first time on 7 October 2021.